torbsd/openbsd-ports/README.md

 These are the OpenBSD ports that correspond to the Tor browser bundle.
 They are a work in progress.
 Please beware that until we make release announcements on [our web site](https://torbsd.github.io) you should be careful using this stuff.
 You must be runing OpenBSD -current and have your ports and src synced up (like I said: running -current).

 ## Branches and Versions ##

 This is the develop branch and is used to work on the bleeding edge.
-As of 23 Oct 2015 this means working on __5.0.6__:
+As of 03 Feb 2016 this means working on __5.5__:

-    ff-esr            38.5.0
+    ff-esr            38.6.0
-    torbutton         1.9.3.7
+    torbutton         1.9.4.3
-    tor-launcher      0.2.7.7
+    tor-launcher      0.2.7.8
-    noscript          2.7
+    noscript          2.9.0.2
-    https-everywhere  5.1.1
+    https-everywhere  5.1.2

-Only `tor-launcher` has not changed since the last update (still at 0.2.7.7).
+Everything changes version in this update.
+Hopefully the work done on 5.0.6 that gets us riding on top of the official www/mozilla ports module will make this update easier than the last one, which was more or less all about making that switch.

 ## Repositories ##